 Hi there!
 I’m Cyn Armistead, technical support expert.
 I’m currently looking for new opportunities, which means that you get treated to my résumé (either the cute little PDF or the longer, more complete web page), some talk about my way of providing support, and a few links.

-I have 26 years of experience delivering technical support.
-In 1993 I was doing chat support for AOL, and I began providing social media support for MindSpring Enterprises via Usenet (remember newsgroups?) in 1995.
-I’ve also supported clients in person, over the phone, by email, and using various remote control tools.
-In 1990, I began working remotely over a dial-up connection – with a 2400 baud modem!
-I’ve been writing professionally for over 20 years, and I have five years of QA experience to boot.
+I have 25+ years of experience delivering technical support.
+In 1993 I was doing chat support for AOL, and I began providing support for MindSpring Enterprises via phone, email, and Usenet (remember newsgroups?) in 1995.
+I’ve also supported clients in person and using various remote control tools.
+Throw in experience with QA and technical writing, and you get a superior support professional.

 - My Support Philosophy: Love Everyone — 15 November 2016

 - The Benefits of Maturity — 23 October 2016